Feedback

 Policy Statement

 It is the policy of the College to follow the guidelines and procedures outlined in this policy and its procedure attachments to hire for open positions on campus, including interim vacancies.
 SFCC wants to ensure equal employment opportunity to its community.
-Additionally, SFCC is committed to cultural sensitivity and to taking proactive steps to create a workforce that supports SFCC’s diversity values and goals by providing equal employment opportunities to all persons regardless of race, color, national and ethnic origin, religious affiliation, sex, sexual orientation, gender identity, spousal affiliation, age, serious medical condition or handicap and any other protected class as recognized under Title VII of the Civil Rights Act of 1964 and laws of the State of New Mexico.
+Additionally, SFCC is committed to cultural sensitivity and to taking proactive steps to create a workforce that supports SFCC’s diversity/equity values and goals by providing equal employment opportunities to all persons regardless of race, color, national and ethnic origin, religious affiliation, sex, sexual orientation, gender identity, spousal affiliation, age, serious medical condition or handicap and any other protected class as recognized under Title VII of the Civil Rights Act of 1964 and laws of the State of New Mexico.
 The College will actively seek qualified diverse candidates to fill job openings, both in its new hire and advancement practices.
 SFCC encourages hiring of bilingual and diverse employees in order to better support our diverse student body and community.
 A diverse workforce will enhance SFCC’s ability to fulfill its mission of education, public service, and quality-based customer service.

 Definitions